AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 ## Chart

-Depending on data model and the visualization purpose the bar chart may contain single series or multi series.
+Depending on data model and the visualization purpose the bar chart may contain single or several series.
 As bubble chart need 3 values to show bubbles - you need to pass this data to chart.
 Here are two samples of data formatting: